picturesofultra/picturesofultra.github.io/content/videos/2015/the_forest.rst

 :slug: the-forest
 :date: 2021-01-31
-:summary: "The Forest" heads into the Giant Redwoods of Northern California with Anna Frost, Rickey Gates and Matt Flaherty and pays ode to the quiet moments...
+:summary: The Forest heads into the Giant Redwoods of Northern California with Anna Frost, Rickey Gates and Matt Flaherty and pays ode to the quiet moments...
 :release_year: 2015
 :duration: 5 min
 :language: English